CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/OPS.1.2.2 Archiving.md

 The log data of the archive accesses SHOULD be evaluated regularly.
 In doing so, the institution's internal guidelines SHOULD be observed.

-Also, SHOULD be defined which events (eg system errors, timouts or data records) are to be signaled to which employees are displayed.
+Also, SHOULD be defined which events (eg system errors, timouts or data records copy) should be signaled to which employees are displayed.
 Critical events SHOULD be checked immediately after signaling and, if necessary, further escalated.

 #### OPS.1.2.2.A9 Selection of suitable data formats for the archiving of documents [Head IT, IT operation]

 For archiving a suitable data format MUST be selected.
-It MUST ensure that archive data as well as selected features of the original document medium can be reproduced in the long term and true to the original.
+It MUST ensure that archive data as well as selected characteristics of the original document medium can be reproduced long-term and true to the original.

 The document structure of the selected data format MUST be clearly interpretable and electronically processable.
 The syntax and semantics of the data formats used SHOULD be documented and published by a standardization organization.
 It was intended to use a lossless image compression method for proof-proof and audit-proof archiving.